Leave a comment

 Read by Natasha Lee Lewis.
 Duration 15 minutes.

-It was springtime on the Pond, and all the Pond Life was sitting by the edge of the water, looking out at all the lovely daffodils that were starting to spring up around the Palace vegetable patch.
-And Sadie the Swan was sighing.
-“I do love the spring, Bertie, because all the flowers make me feel so romantic…”
+It was springtime on the pond, and all the pond life were sitting by the edge of the water, looking out at all the lovely daffodils that were starting to spring up around the palace vegetable patch.
+Sadie the Swan was sighing, “I do love the spring, Bertie, because all the flowers make me feel so romantic…”

-Colin the carp said: “I don’t like flowers.
-People go on about their lovely smell.
-But I can’ smell a thing, because I’m a fish.”
+Colin the carp said, “I don’t like flowers.
+People go on about their lovely smell, but I can’t smell a thing, because I’m a fish.”

 Just then, Tim the Tadpole stuck his tiny head out of the water and spotted a young woman walking under the fruit trees and the vegetable patch.

-“Those, said Bertie, are Easter eggs.”
+“Those,” said Bertie, “are Easter eggs.”
 Tim opened his tiny mouth and was about to ask another question.
 But before he could ask, Bertie answered it.
-“This time of year is called Easter, and all the children who live in the Palace, and all the children from the nearby villages, come to the Palace Gardens, and they hunt for Easter Eggs.
-The rumour goes that they are hidden by the Easter bunnies – but because I was a Prince – and princes know everything – I realised that really it was the lovely Princess Beatrice who hid them.
-And do you know what I used to do?
-I would watch her from the top of the palace tower through my telescope, and spot where all the biggest eggs were hidden….especially the ones with jelly beans inside, because those are my favorites.”
+“This time of year is called Easter, and all the children who live in the palace, and all the children from the nearby villages, come to the palace gardens, and they hunt for Easter eggs.
+The rumour goes that they are hidden by the Easter bunnies – but because I was a prince, and princes know everything, I realised that really it was the lovely Princess Beatrice who hid them.
+Do you know what I used to do?
+I would watch her from the top of the palace tower through my telescope, and spot where all the biggest eggs were hidden… especially the ones with jelly beans inside, because those are my favourites.”

 “I didn’t know you liked eggs,” said Tim.